Kyuji Fujikawa: Closer: 2007–2012

-2008

-Fujikawa continued to dominate hitters in 2008, setting a franchise record for consecutive save conversions (11) to begin the season and racking up 30 by the All-Star break.
+In 2008 Fujikawa set a franchise record for consecutive save conversions to begin the season with 11, and earned 30 saves by the All-Star break.
 He was chosen to the Japanese national team to play in the 2008 Beijing Olympics and named one of the team's three closers (along with Iwase and then-Giants right-hander Koji Uehara).
-However, Fujikawa gave up the tying run after coming on in the seventh inning of the semi-finals against South Korea, failing to lead the team to a medal.
+However, Fujikawa gave up the tying run after coming on in the seventh inning of the semifinals against South Korea, failing to lead the team to a medal.
 Fujikawa pitched well after returning to the Tigers despite often being called on to pitch two innings or when the game was tied.
-He recorded his 100th career save against the BayStars on September 25, finishing the year with an 8–1 record, 38 saves (second to only Giants closer Marc Kroon), 90 strikeouts and a career-best 0.67 ERA in 672/3 innings (63 appearances).
+He recorded his 100th career save against the BayStars on September 25, finishing the year with an 8–1 record, 38 saves, 90 strikeouts, and a career-best 0.67 ERA in 672/3 innings (63 appearances).

-2009

-Fujikawa was named to the national team to play in the World Baseball Classic in 2009, his second time playing in the tournament.
-However, though he did not allow a run in his four appearances in the first or second rounds, Fujikawa allowed an inordinate number of baserunners and struggled with his fastball velocity.
-Manager Tatsunori Hara opted to appoint Yu Darvish the closer for the semi-finals and finals instead of Fujikawa, declining to use Fujikawa at all in Japan's last two games of the tournament.
+In 2009 Fujikawa was named to the national team to play in the World Baseball Classic, his second time playing in the tournament.
+By this time, Western media projected that Fujikawa could become a successful closer in the MLB.
+Though he did not allow a run in his four appearances in the first or second rounds, manager Tatsunori Hara opted to appoint Yu Darvish the closer for the semifinal and final, declining to use Fujikawa at all in Japan's last two games of the tournament.
+Fujikawa instead provided Darvish advice regarding how to prepare for the closer role.
+Fujikawa saw limited appearances the first month of the regular season, and he reported pain in his right elbow and was briefly removed from the active roster in May.
+For the season he earned 25 saves in 49 appearances with a 1.25 ERA.

-Despite this, Fujikawa found a way to contribute to the team, providing Darvish (who had no prior experience as a closer) advice regarding how a closer was to mentally and physically prepare himself prior to games.
-He vehemently denied reports by the media that he would no longer play for the national team because he was dissatisfied by the way he was used, saying, "I have never said anything to that effect."